 The appeal of a Southern Sweet Tea Recipe is pretty clear: Ice cold tea with heaps of sugar to cut that tea tartness.
 Whoever invented this was a genius!

 Most Southerners would like you to believe that there is a real science to making this beverage but I think that’s just a bunch of hoopla that has been brainwashing folks for years.
-The reality is it is quite simple to make a good ole fashioned Southern Sweet Tea Recipe.
+The reality is it is quite simple to make a good ole fashioned homemade Sweet Tea Recipe.
 I almost didn’t have a real recipe to share in this post.
 In fact, the recipe below is more of a guideline than a set recipe to follow to the tee.
 You can also use this recipe in other recipes I have on the site light my Sweet Tea Fried Chicken.

 With more of a detailed idea of how to create sweet tea, you can pretty much follow your gut (and taste buds) through the process to create a rendition that will satisfy your thirst whenever necessary.